 - WT1: IMS third party identity security handling.
 Create a new clause in TS 33.203, which provides the security requirements, a summary of the third party specific identities feature and a reference to the related clauses in TS 23.228.
 This clause will also include potential security requirements and specification about the security of the exposure of the parameter provisioning procedure introduced in TS 23.228.

 - WT2: Security aspects related to the IMS avatar communication.
-Normative work is based on existing security specification in TS 33.328 with the addition of authorization principles captured in the conclusions in TR 33,790 .
+Normative work is based on existing security specification in TS 33.328 with the addition of authorization principles captured in the conclusions in TR 33.790 .
+More specifically, the normative work will create a new clause in TS 33.328.
+This clause will provide a summary of the IMS avatar feature, a reference to the related clauses in TS 23.228, a list of security requirements.
+In addition, the normative work will take into account the conclusion in the TR 33.790.

 - WT3: Security aspects related to the IMS data channel exposure.
 Create a new clause in TS 33.328.
 This clause will provide a summary of the new feature, a reference to the related clauses in TS 23.228 and TS 23.502, a list of security requirements, a statement that existing security specification in TS 33.501, clause 12 for the NEF-AF interface can be reused in the procedures and that the granularity of the authorization of AF requests for notification of exposure events in IMS is the same to the one defined for 5GC in TS 23.502, clause 4.15.3.2.3 for the subscriber specific IMS event subscriptions.

-NOTE 1: For KI#3, the authorization of the non-subscriber specific IMS event subscriptions and the IMS DC session control is still under study.
+NOTE 1: For KI#3, the authorization of the non-subscriber specific IMS event subscriptions and the IMS DC session control is not addressed in the current specification.